harvardinformatics/python-intensive/Python-Part3.md

 8. **Lists** are a basic data structure that store multiple values.
 They are indexed by their position in the list.
 9. While learning about lists, we learned about methods, which are functions that are attached to objects and can modify that object **in place** or give you information about that object.
 10. **Dictionaries** are another type of basic data structure that store key-value pairs.
 They are indexed by their keys.
-11. How to write **functions** of your own and either print the results or return the values.

 ### Jokes

-To re-iterate some of the concepts we talked about at the beginning of yesterday's workshop, let's start with a joke about computer programmers.
+To re-iterate some of the concepts we talked about in the previous parts of the workshop, let's start with a joke about computer programmers.

 Sam asks their computer programmer spouse to go get some groceries.
 Sam tells him, "Please go to the store to get some groceries.
 Buy a loaf of bread.
 If they have eggs, get a dozen."
 The spouse comes back with 13 loaves of bread.
-This joke is funny if you understand how computer programs evaluate commands.

 Below is some pseudocode that represents what the computer programmer did.